Tricorne-Games/Tricorne-Name-Generator/README.txt

 Tricorne Name Generator is freely usable software, aimed to help people figure out a good name for their creative work.
 You are free to download, modify, share, etc. Even for commercial use.

-The license included is only to preserve the authorship of this base, and is not necessary to include in your program, but a courtesy credit is highly appreciated.
+The license included is only to preserve the authorship of this base, and is not necessary to include in your work, but a courtesy credit is highly appreciated.

+The output text generated from this program is a product of using this program for the purpose of creating an arbitrary name, and is therefore not tied to the program's own licensing or other restraints.
+You are free to use the output as you please.